What the Heck is a Doula?

 Breastfeeding support is also a crucial skill for doulas.
 Understanding the basics of breastfeeding, such as proper latch techniques and common challenges, allows doulas to provide valuable support to new parents.
 Additionally, knowledge in newborn care, such as diapering, bathing, and soothing techniques, can help doulas support parents during the early days of their baby’s life.

 By having a thorough understanding of labor and postpartum care, doulas can offer exceptional support to families during this transformative period.
 This knowledge allows doulas to educate, empower, and advocate for their clients, ensuring a positive and successful childbirth experience.
 No matter what doula training you take, please be sure that you training covers as much of what you are hoping to offer as possible so that you can hit the ground running instead of trying to tack together education from multiple places while also trying to start a business.
-Our Doula Academy is SO comprehensive, and is a one stop shop for everything you need to get started as a doula.
+Our Sacred Sisterhood Doula Training is SO comprehensive, and is a one stop shop for everything you need to get started as a doula.

 Communication and Interpersonal Skills